 When a French holiday falls on a Sunday, it is officially declared on Monday.
 The French are known for being crafty, especially in May, about creating extra long weekends when a holiday falls on Tuesday or Thursday, in a widespread practice known as faire le pont or "making a bridge."

-- Easter and Christmas, are based on Christian religious traditions, as up to 88 percent of France's population of 65 million identify as Roman Catholic.
+- The two biggest holidays, Easter and Christmas, are based on Christian religious traditions, as up to 88 percent of France's population of 65 million identify as Roman Catholic.

 - Bastille Day or La Fête Nationale, celebrated on July 14, is independence day.
 It commemorates the 1789 storming of the Bastille prison that sparked the French Revolution.
 The day features fireworks, flag waving, parades, and stirring renditions of La Marseillaise, the French national anthem.